 To be eligible for participation in any contest or activity other than a social one, or to act as a representative of Vanderbilt in any public exercise, a student must be a full-time student of the University (as determined by the academic policies of the school in which he or she is registered).
-A student on disciplinary probation may not hold a leadership position, including (but not limited to) Admissions Tour Guide, Vuceptor, or Resident Adviser.
-Student organizations and University departments may have additional eligibility requirements.
+A student on disciplinary probation may not hold a leadership position, including (but not limited to) Admissions Tour Guide, VUceptor, Resident Adviser, head or business manager of a Vanderbilt Student Communications division, or head or business manager of a registered student organization.
+Registered student organizations and University departments may have additional eligibility requirements.